softvar/json2html/README.rst

 	* patch `#2 <https://github.com/softvar/json2html/pull/2>`_
 	* Added support for clubbing Array of Objects with same keys, more readable format.
 	* Added support for adding custom `table_attributes`.
+	* Better error message on bad call of 'convert'

 Patches are highly welcomed.